 Lower front teeth are biting in front of upper teeth.
 Treating this early, reduces the need for extensive treatment like jaw surgery.
 Treatment before the age of 10 proves to have the best success.

-May be caused by trauma or tooth decay.
+Early removal of baby teeth may be caused by trauma or tooth decay.
 The adjacent teeth may start leaning into the space, and therefore, the adult tooth does not have enough room to erupt.

 May lead to permanent teeth wear.
 If this is left until all the adult teeth have erupted, it can lead to uneven wear of front teeth edges and may mean additional cosmetic dental treatment.

 If still present after the age of 4 years old, can lead to jaw and teeth problems developing.
 May also cause an overbite forming between the front teeth.
+Find out more about simple solutions to help your child break this thumbsucking habit.

 May be evident e.g., the tooth on the right side has erupted.
 At other times, the presence of this can only be picked up through an X-ray.